 Guidance Action to mitigate the introduction and spread of COVID-19 Establish a system to screen workers and visitors before accessing the workplace.
 Employers cannot require workers to work when unwell.
 Manager to ensure all staff and volunteers are aware that they should not enter Manna Gum when unwell.
 Manager to encourage staff and volunteers to look out for signs of illness in others.
 Temperature checking is conducted for all individuals upon entry to the site.
 Anyone recording a temperature higher than 37.5 is not permitted entry.
 Anyone who becomes unwell whilst onsite is requested to leave as soon as is practicable.
 All areas occupied by the individual will undergo additional cleaning.
 Configure communal work areas and publicly accessible spaces so that: • there is no more than one worker per four square meters of enclosed workspace • workers are spaced at least 1.5m apart • there is no more than one member of the public per four square meters of publicly available space.
 Also consider installing screens or Visitor sign-in system to be used to monitor numbers of people waiting in foyer.
 If it exceeds maximum number, clients are given a number and asked to wait in their car.
 Screens and/or barriers installed at public access points.
 Manager to monitor.
 Clear limits specified for each space.
 Signs to be placed in every space indicating limits.
 Designated supervisor to monitor.
 Furniture arranged to ensure appropriate spacing.
 Excess chairs to be removed.
 Follow current guidelines regarding density requirements in classroom settings from Department of Education and Training.
 Use floor markings to provide minimum physical distancing guides between workstations or areas that are likely to create a congregation of staff.
 This is not an issue currently because of low numbers of staff and volunteers on site.
 Manager to implement if needed.
 Modify the alignment of workstations so that workers do not face one another.
 Workstations currently spaced and arranged so that staff face away from each other.
 Provide training to staff on physical distancing expectations while working and socialising (e.g. during lunchbreaks).
 Staff to be reminded of physical distancing requirements as part of COVID training.
 Manager to monitor.
 Review delivery protocols to limit contact between delivery drivers and staff.
 Delivery drivers (as with all visitors to the office) not to proceed beyond the counter.
-Where relevant, ensure clear and visible signage in areas that are open to the general public that specifies maximum occupancy of that space, as determined by the 'four square metre' rule.
+Where relevant, ensure clear and visible signage in areas that are open to the general public that specifies maximum occupancy of that space, as determined by the "four square metre" rule.
 Notices placed at entrance to all rooms and gathering spaces.

 Guidance Action to ensure effective record keeping Record keeping Establish a process to record the attendance of workers, customers, clients, visitors and workplace inspectors, delivery drivers.
 This information will assist employers to identify close contacts.
-Visitors asked to register on arrival if they are to be in the building for more than 15 minutes.
 Electronic check-in available at front counter and lounge using Victorian Government system.
 Manual sign-in also available Volunteers required to sign timesheets as per existing OHS protocols.
 E.R. clients are recorded in SAMIS data entry system, and not required to sign in due to client privacy.
-COVID-19 Code of Conduct Staff, volunteers, user groups and tutors to sign a Manna Gum Community House COVID-19 Code of Conduct.